 According to the Total Coaching blog, “Personal training is a business.
 As trainers, we know it is about more than just coming up with kick-butt workouts and being a good motivator.
 Trainers have to market and sell themselves, something many people are not comfortable with!”

-Fortunately, that doesn’t mean you need to do some sleazy pandering for clients, but you do have to let people know your business exists and how they’d benefit from working with you.
+Fortunately, that doesn’t mean you need to do some sleazy pandering for clients.
+Nobody likes that.
+But you do have to let people know your business exists and the many benefits they’ll realize — lose weight, get healthy, look fit — from working with you.

 To build and sustain a fitness-related business, you’ll need to do some marketing.
 First, you need a website.
 That’s where you’ll build your brand, promote your services and potentially market any products you endorse.

 A fitness copywriter can help you start with the basics, such as a Home page that gives a brief overview about what you do and an About page that explains your impressive background and the passion you have for your work.
 And don’t forget to include a photo so the reader can start to get to know you.

 Then the copywriter can assist you in adding pages about the services you offer and any fitness products you represent.

 If you’ve been working with clients, be sure to ask them for testimonials and either put them on a page by themselves or sprinkle them throughout your website, giving prominence to the ones that best support your brand’s desired image.
 Third-party endorsements can often be the tipping point in converting a prospect to a customer.

 Finally, do you give any freebies?
 How about a first training session or 30-minute consultation or even a quick evaluation of a person’s fitness level?
 These types of try-before-you-buy special offers are incentives that can persuade a hesitant prospect.

 You start with your website because it’s the primary marketing tool.
 You need a website for credibility and to establish your brand.
 From there, you can decide what marketing tools best fit your needs.